 Italian Language, English as a Second Language, and Life Drawing can also be studied by separate arrangement with the British Institute (additional courses are not accredited by the University).

 The University of Buckingham Art History in Florence Term is an integral part of the Art History BA Programme, which follows the distinctive Buckingham model of an intensively taught degree taught over two years, each of four terms, with a concentration on teaching in smaller groups, more contact hours, scheduled study visits for each taught course, and individual tutorials.
 Buckingham is the only independent not for profit university in the United Kingdom with a Royal Charter.
-It has consistently been at the forefront of the National Student Survey for student satisfaction since 2006: in 2015 was rated ahead of any Russell Group university, with a 95% satisfaction rating against the sector average of 87% (Source: Times Higher Education 12.8.2015).
+It has consistently been rated at the forefront of the National Student Survey for student satisfaction since 2006, achieving 97% in 2016 against the sector average of 86% and ranking equal first nationally (Source: Times Higher Education, 10 August 2016).

 For more about the University and its national ratings from The Times/Sunday Times Complete University Guide please go to: http://www.buckingham.ac.uk/about/rankings